leegao/readme2tex/README.md

 * `--project project` The current github project.
 This is also optional.
 * `--nocdn` Ticking this will use relative paths for the output images.
 Defaults to False.
 * `--cdnurl url` The CDN used for the images.
 Defaults to `https://cdn.jsdelivr.net/gh`.
+* `--cdnrefsep sep` The separator used by the CDN to separate project and reference.
+Defaults to `@`.
 * `--htmlize` Ticking this will output a `md.html` file so you can preview what the output looks like.
 Defaults to False.
 * `--valign` Ticking this will use the `valign` trick (detailed below) instead.
 See the caveats section for tradeoffs.
 * `--rerender` Ticking this will force a recompilation of all <img alt="$\text{\LaTeX}$" src="svgs/c068b57af6b6fa949824f73dcb828783.png?invert_in_darkmode" align=middle width="42.05817pt" height="22.407pt"/> formulas even if they are already cached.